Financial Assistance: financial help when you don’t have enough money for living costs

 The college and the University together fund up-front support packages for first-degree Home undergraduates via the Oxford Bursary scheme.
 The total amount of money available to a student through a combination of repayable loans and non-repayable grants/bursaries depends on the student’s family’s household income.
 The aim is that through a combination of loans and grants/bursaries, plus help from parents (which is why the amount of support available from Oxford diminishes as family income rises), and perhaps a little vacation work, students should be able to cover reasonable term-time living costs.
 No first-degree Home student should be prevented from studying at Oxford for financial reasons.
-However, sometimes, such cost-of-living support does not quite provide sufficient funding, or family circumstances change, and a student needs to ask for college hardship funding.
-If the combination of government loan, government grant, Oxford Bursary, and parental contribution cannot meet your reasonable living costs during term-time, you should consider applying for financial aid.
+However, sometimes, such cost-of-living support does not quite provide sufficient funding, or family circumstances change, and a student needs to ask for financial assistance funding from the College.
+If the combination of government loan, government grant, Oxford Bursary, and parental contribution cannot meet your reasonable living costs during term-time, you should consider applying for financial assistance.

 EU and Overseas Undergraduates (and self-funding Home undergraduates)